How to Configure Distributed Peer Update with IGEL OS 12 Devices

 The Distributed Peer Update feature in IGEL OS 12 (formerly known as Buddy Update in IGEL OS 11) allows IGEL OS 12 devices to act as local update servers.
 Instead of each device downloading updates from the central update server, peer devices get the updates from each other.
 This reduces bandwidth usage and speeds up update delivery, especially in geographically distributed networks.

 Starting from IGEL OS 12.7.4, the IGEL Discovery service allows endpoint devices on the same local network to automatically find and obtain updates from one another.
-IGEL Discovery uses an UDP-based mechanism to detect available update sources on the local network and provides an interface that update components use to determine update availability and select an appropriate update source automatically.
+IGEL Discovery uses a UDP-based mechanism to detect available update sources on the local network and provides an interface that update components use to determine update availability and select an appropriate update source automatically.

-For now, the communication for the Distributed Peer Update is done through HTTP by default.
+Currently the communication for the Distributed Peer Update is done through HTTP by default.
 HTTPS support is planned to be added with a future IGEL OS 12 release.

 Requirements

-IGEL OS Version Requirement
+IGEL OS Version Requirements

 IGEL OS 12 devices need to run IGEL OS Base System version 12.7.4 or higher.